Slađana Milošević

-Milošević started education in classical music at the age of five, playing piano and later switching to violin.
-As a teenager, she played bass guitar in several bands, including one of the last lineups of Džentlmeni.
+Milošević began learning classical music at the age of five, playing piano and later switching to violin.
+As a teenager, she played bass guitar in several bands, including one of the last lineups of the popular band Džentlmeni.
 After performing and recording with the Radio Television Belgrade Orchestra and Saša Subota's Orchestra during early and mid-1970s and performing with the disco group Zdravo, Milošević started her solo career in 1977 with the single "Au-au".
 Her following singles and her erotic image brought her large media attention.
-She released her debut album, Gorim od želje da ubijem noć, in 1979, joining in on the Yugoslav new wave scene and gaining nationwide popularity.
-In 1983, she formed the band Neutral Design with a group of West German musicians, recording the album Neutral Design with them to good reception in Yugoslavia and several other European countries.
+She released her debut album Gorim od želje da ubijem noć in 1980, joining in on the Yugoslav new wave scene and gaining nationwide popularity.
+In 1983, she formed the band Neutral Design with a group of West German musicians, recording the album Neutral Design to good reception in Yugoslavia and other European countries.
 During early and mid-1980s she was one of the most popular female vocalists and one of the biggest sex symbols of the Yugoslav rock scene.
-At the end of the decade, she turned towards jazz and experimental music, moving to United States in 1989.
+At the end of the decade, she turned towards jazz and experimental music, moving to the United States in 1989.
 She returned to Serbia in 1995, releasing her comeback metal-oriented album Animal Tested in 2000.
-Since the late 2000s, she has been performing occasionally only, dedicating herself to work in other fields of culture.
+In the late 2000s, she began performing only occasionally, dedicating herself to work in other fields of culture.

-She is the sister of singer Goran Milošević, best known as the vocalist for the hard rock band Generacija 5.